GrahamArden/notes/personal/tiny_toolkit.md

 ## Things that solder

 - A Pinecil [soldering iron](https://tinytoolk.it/tools/pinecil-soldering-iron/).
-This runs off the USB power supply that I always carry but it will also run off my USB battery.
+Because why wouldn't you want a small [open source](https://github.com/Ralim/IronOS) soldering iron that runs off USB-C. This runs off the USB power supply that I always carry but it will also run off my USB battery.
 - A desoldering gun
 - Tiny soldering iron stand
 - 2 small tins containing solder and tip cleaner